 CREATE A COMMUNITY GARDEN: Do you live in a great close knit neighborhood, apartment complex or community that might benefit from a communal garden for sharing responsibilities and produce?
 Seek out others in your community and consider sharing the cost of seeds and soil to create a larger garden that everyone pitches in to help maintain and where everyone can share the fresh produce as desired.

-BARTER WITH FRIENDS & NEIGHBORS FOR HELP MAINTAINING GARDEN: If you work full time outside your home and just don’t know that you will have time to maintain your garden check with close neighbors, friends in your area or even neighborhood kids to see if you can barter with them in exchange for some of your vegetables, babysitting or even trade in video game “rental”, etc.
+BARTER WITH FRIENDS & NEIGHBORS FOR HELP MAINTAINING GARDEN: If you work full time outside your home and just don’t know that you will have time to maintain your garden check with close neighbors, friends in your area or even neighborhood kids to see if you can barter with them in exchange for some of your vegetables, babysitting or even trade in video game “rental”, etc. Alternatively, contact Round Rock tree surgeons for guaranteed service to the tree maintenance at your location.

 SAVE YOUR SEEDS FOR NEXT YEAR: One trick for savings is to save the seeds from your produce to use the following year.
 Some plants you can simply dry and save seeds from the fruit itself and others will produce seed pods if you allow them to continue growing after they have reached their peak ripeness.
 Check for information on the best methods of drying and storing seeds and use them for the next year.